 In fact, if you take into account her first year as an assistant coach (2005-06), Demeter has been a part of the top 11 scoring averages in the Notre Dame record books (helping to lower the school record for single-season team stroke average by 10 shots since her arrival a decade ago) and mentored 29 all-conference selections, including a pair of honorable mention All-Americans during her tenure under the Golden Dome.

-The Fighting Irish are poised to raise the bar even higher in 2015-16, registering a 291.36 stroke average through the fall season (nearly four strokes lower than the program's current single-season record of 296.60 in 2014-15) while earning a bid to the NCAA Birmingham Regional.
+The Fighting Irish are coming off yet another successful campaign in 2015-16, registering a 297.16 stroke average (a mere half-stroke off the program's current single-season record of 296.60 in 2014-15) while earning a bid to the NCAA Birmingham Regional.
 What's more, Notre Dame won two tournaments in the fall of 2015 and finished second at the high-powered Landfall Tradition, defeating 11 ranked opponents (including four top-20 teams) along the way.
-The Fighting Irish also posted two of the top four lowest 54-hole team scores and lowest single-round score (all relative to par) in school history, and their 30-stroke win at Nebraska's Chip-N Club Invitational was Notre Dame's largest margin of victory in more than a decade.
+The Fighting Irish also posted two of the four lowest 54-hole team scores and lowest single-round scores (all relative to par) in school history, and their 30-stroke win at Nebraska's Chip-N Club Invitational was Notre Dame's largest margin of victory in more than a decade.
 As a result, Notre Dame rose to a season-high No. 20 in the Golfstat rankings on March 9.

 In 2013-14, Demeter helped Notre Dame to its seventh straight NCAA regional appearance after a strong performance at their first-ever Atlantic Coast Conference Championship.
 Notre Dame recorded the third-best score on day three of the tournament to put the team in a tie for fifth place with a 905 (+33) total (306-303-296).